dmouscher/nomic/rules.md

 Players have the option of voting for multiple simultaneous transactions as though they were one transaction, so long as the combined transaction adheres to the previous paragraph.

-## 318 (VOID)
+## 323

 Each class has a basic ability specific to them:

 Cephalopodracer:

-If a cephalopodracer is the first to cast a vote aside from the proposer they receive an additional 10 gold, if second 5 and if third 3.
-If a cephalopodracer is last to cast a vote they will lose 5 gold.
-(They may not earn gold from this ability on turns in which they propose things and changed votes count as their new place in the voting order)
+If a Cephalopodracer is the first player on a turn to cast a vote aside from the proposer they receive an additional 10 gold, if second 5 and if third 3.
+If a Cephalopodracer is last player on a turn to cast a vote they will lose 5 gold.
+(They may not earn gold from this ability on turns in which they propose rule-changes and changed votes count as their new place in the voting order)

 Chaos Mage: